 Mr. Ishiwata’s tenure with Marantz began in 1977 when the company’s European division, based in Brussels at the time, contacted him.
 Mr. Ishiwata had encountered Marantz’s Model 9 (back when Marantz was a U.S. company still owned by Saul Marantz) during his high school days, but was immersed in a Japanese hi-fi world dominated by Sansui and Pioneer.
 The Japanese approach came from radio rather than hi-fi, so eventually, after Marantz was acquired by the Japanese firm Superscope in 1964 (and later by Philips in 1980), American engineers were brought in to train their Japanese counterparts.
 (The Japanese engineers had to study these new techniques for five years before they were allowed to design any amplifiers.)
 As new products were developed, miscommunications about testing techniques and distortion and power measurement standards resulted in discrepancies in specs and playback quality.
 Mr. Ishiwata’s first job with Marantz was to resolve these issues between engineers in Japan and Europe, while working out how to measure distortion more precisely.
 He learned a great deal from this experience, and in 1979 Marantz began using him as a consultant for its loudspeaker business.
 Mr. Ishiwata has continued to work for Marantz through the digital age, right up to the introduction of its Ruby series components, which Ken Ishiwata engineered and voiced.

 Next in the program, longtime Marantz Senior Engineer Rainer Finck provided an in-depth look at the new limited-edition KI Ruby series’ technologies and features.
 Unsurprisingly, one challenge was figuring out how to fit all the function blocks into a smallish chassis; both the PM-KI Ruby integrated amp and the SA-KI Ruby CD/SACD player utilize housings of the same dimensions, and can be operated by a single remote control.
 The integrated’s preamplifier section, also known as the PM (or PreMain) amp, contains a newly designed phonostage where the mm and mc circuits use cascaded discrete transistors.
 It has active volume and preamp gain stages—plus two recorder tape loops—that can be bypassed for power-amp-only use.
 The PM also contains a discrete headphone amplifier with automatic switch-off when speakers are connected.
-JFETs are used in parallel to lower the noise floor, and op-amps are only used for DC.
-The volume control is handled via a chain of resistors rather than a potentiometer.
+JFETs are used in parallel to lower the noise floor, and op-amps are only used out of the signal path.
+The volume control is handled via a resistor network rather than a potentiometer.
 Balance and tone controls are also part of the package.

 The integrated’s amplifier section uses a special switching technology (though Marantz prefers not to call it Class D) similar to that found in Marantz’s PM-10.
 There’s no analog-to-digital conversion, but the signal gets transformed into pulses with the driver circuit increasing the pulses’ amplitude.
 While this approach is said to be powerful and efficient, it requires the use of an output filter.
 Rather than putting a feedback loop before the output filter, Marantz uses a patented technology that takes the feedback right from the speaker connection and allows the amp to correct for distortion.
 This integrated could be called a purist’s example of a two-channel analog amplifier, as it contains no digital inputs.
 From a commercial standpoint, this means that the two Ruby components are intended to be sold as a pair to support both analog and digital sources.

 The SA-KI Ruby CD/SACD player with DAC contains a Marantz-developed CD drive that will also play back CD ROM and DVD ROM audio files.
 Digital connectivity includes USB types B and A, with asynchronous USB input for hi-res audio playback of up to PCM/DXD 384kHz/32-bit and DSD11.2MHz.
 Rather than using a standard DAC, Marantz handles digital-to-analog conversion via its proprietary one-bit Musical Mastering Conversion technology.
 Two precision clocks are employed as well.
-Although digital formats get upconverted to DSD, there’s no sample-rate conversion.
+Digital formats get upconverted to DSD.
 A toroidal transformer-based power supply and a dedicated, discrete headphone amplifier round out the player.